pyrosm/pyrosm/README.md

 **Pyrosm** is a Python library for reading OpenStreetMap from `protobuf` files (`*.osm.pbf`) into Geopandas GeoDataFrames.
 Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks and buildings (points of interest in progress).

+**Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx) for parsing different datasets from the OpenStreetMap pbf-dump including road networks and buildings (later also points of interest and landuse).
+The main difference between pyrosm and OSMnx is that OSMnx reads the data over internet using OverPass API, whereas pyrosm reads the data from local OSM data dumps that can be downloaded e.g. from [GeoFabrik's website](http://download.geofabrik.de/).
+This makes it possible to read data much faster thus allowing e.g. parsing street networks for whole country in a matter of minutes instead of hours (however, see [caveats](#caveats)).

 The library has been developed by keeping performance in mind, hence, it is mainly written in Cython (*Python with C-like performance*) which makes it probably faster than any other Python alternatives for parsing OpenStreetMap data.